vi/websocat/README.md

 	autoreconnect:  	Re-establish underlying connection on any error or EOF
 ```

-## Reference

-There is a work-in-progress [reference document](doc.md) that contains more options and examples.

-## Some notes

-* It runs singlethreaded, but can serve multiple connections simultaneously.
-There is old non-async threaded version in `legacy` branch of releases prior to 0.5.
-* IPv6 is supported, surround your IP in square brackets.
-* Web socket usage is not obligatory, you can use any specs on both sides.
-* If you want a `wss://` server, use socat or nginx in addition to websocat until this function is implemented properly (see `nginx.conf` sample in the reference document).
-* Typically one line in binary stream correspond to one WebSocket text message.
-This is adjustable with options.

 Pre-built binaries for Linux (usual and musl), Windows, OS X and Android (ARM) are available on the [releases page](https://github.com/vi/websocat/releases).

 Limitations